Table of Contents

 Hyperthyroidism and Vertigo: The Overactive System

-On the other end of the spectrum is hyperthyroidism, where the thyroid produces too much hormone.
-This sends the body into "overdrive," often causing a racing heart, anxiety, and tremors.
+An overactive thyroid sends the body into "overdrive."
 If you are trying to understand which markers matter most, our What Blood Test Is for Thyroid?
-Key Tests Explained guide goes through the options.
+Key Tests Explained guide explains the options.

 Tachycardia and Lightheadedness